Belacosaur/gauntlet-of-soliders/ARTWORK.md

-# Gauntlet of SOLiders - Artwork Scope
+# Gauntlet of SOLiders - Artwork & NFT Creation Scope

 ## Executive Summary

-This document outlines the comprehensive artwork requirements for "Gauntlet of SOLiders," a medieval NFT duel game on the Solana blockchain.
+This document outlines the comprehensive artwork and NFT creation requirements for "Gauntlet of SOLiders," a medieval NFT duel game on the Solana blockchain.
 The art direction combines pixel art aesthetics with medieval fantasy themes to create a distinct and memorable visual identity.
-With our accelerated 30-60 day development timeline, this document details our streamlined approach to asset creation, budget allocation, and production schedule.
+This document details our streamlined approach to asset creation, NFT generation, and production schedule within our 30-60 day development timeline.

 **Total Artwork Budget: $5,000 - $10,000**